q287524305/kubernetes.kansea.com/CONTRIBUTING.md

 ### Style Guides and Templates

-Before submitting a pull request to create new content, please review the [Kubernetes.io style guide](http://kubernetes.io/docs/contribute/style-guide/) and follow the [instructions for using page templates](http://kubernetes.io/docs/contribute/page-templates/).
+Before submitting a pull request to create new content, please review the [Kubernetes.io style guide](http://kubernetes.io/docs/contribute/style-guide/) and follow the [instructions for 使用页面模板](http://kubernetes.io/docs/contribute/page-templates/).

 ## Contributing to Documentation